leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 <img src="{{ site.baseurl }}/QGISImages/spaghetti.png" alt="spaghetti" style="width:75%;" />

 Some useful plugins to install before digitizing are "Clipper" and "Locate points along lines".
-Toolbars you'll want to have enabled are Digitizing, Advanced Digitizing, and Snapping.
+Toolbars you'll want to have enabled are Digitizing, Advanced Digitizing, Plugins Toolbar (clipper), Locate Lines (locate points along lines), and Snapping.
 To enable toolbars, find view then toolbars or right click on the toolbars that are already enabled to see more.